A bijection between $m$-cluster-tilting objects and $(m+2)$-angulations in $m$-cluster categories: Noncrossing arcs and extensions

-- Else we can draw an $m$-ear $\gamma$ between an extremity of $\alpha$ and an extremity of $\beta$, then it suffices to cut along $\gamma$ and repeat the operation as many times as necessary, in order to reduce to the previous case.
+Else we can draw an $m$-ear $\gamma$ between an extremity of $\alpha$ and an extremity of $\beta$, then it suffices to cut along $\gamma$ and repeat the operation as many times as necessary, in order to reduce to the previous case. \end{itemize} See figure \ref{fig:ext1} for an illustration.